jaredmo/blog/content/resume.md

 **Belmont University**
 *Adjunct Professor of Accounting, College of Business Administration*, 8/09 - 12/09
 - Taught Accounting Principles II to 30 students at night during the fall 2009 semester.
-- Created presentations, tests, assignments and games to facilitate classroom learning.
+- Created presentations, tests, assignments, and games to facilitate classroom learning.

 Education
 ---------